Every single day I get asked ‘How did you fix your PCOS hair loss!?’

 2. USE HORMONE BALANCING AND DETOXIFYING HERBS

 Natural alternatives are something a lot of women with PCOS are interested in.
-It is important that you do your own research about what herbs are right for you.
-Consider consulting a naturopath or Chinese Medicine Doctor who specialise in prescribing these natural remedies and alternatives.
+It is important that you do your own research and understsnd what herbs are right for you.

 3. CONSIDER SUPPLEMENTS